zf3/got-ocr-ui/README.md

 # GOT-OCR2 Windows GUI

-A Windows desktop application for optical character recognition (OCR) using the [GOT-OCR2](https://huggingface.co/stepfun-ai/GOT-OCR2_0) model.
+A Windows desktop application for local optical character recognition (OCR) using the [GOT-OCR2](https://huggingface.co/stepfun-ai/GOT-OCR2_0) model.
 This application provides a graphical interface for converting images containing text into editable and formatted text.

 Here’s a screenshot featuring the image preview at the top, followed by the OCR-extracted markdown/latex text, and the rendered text displayed below.